dionmagnus/datasciencecoursera/getting_and_cleaning_data_course_project/CodeBook.md

 # Human Activity Recognition Data Set

-This is a discription of human activity data, collected by Samsung smartphone during human activity recognition experiments.
+This is a discription of human activity data, collected by a Samsung smartphone during human activity recognition experiments.
 It is based on the data provied at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones There are two datasets in the initial files.
 Train and test datasets.
 The first step in the currect data proxessing is to merge these datasets together.
 The merged dataset contains 10266 observations.